 Below, some photo impressions.

 One of the symbolic entrances to the London Chinatown (located at the Q-Park).
-The gate structure is called paifang.
+The gate structure is called the paifang.
 Unlike its Indian or Japanese equivalent (>>>) it does not mark a sacred place.
-In many parts of the world outside China a paifang is just a symbol of a Chinatown.
+In many parts of the world outside China, a paifang is just a symbol of a Chinatown.

 Soho.
 The very place in London where people come the spend enjoyable evenings and nights.

 Still of Soho.
-In London, but also in other parts of UK you may easily recognize a pub looking for flower decorations.
+In London, but also in other parts of the UK you may easily recognize a pub looking for flower decorations.
 On the left, just taking a corner, a London cab.
 Not necessarily black (>>>).

 The illuminated advertisements at the Piccadilly circus.
 The first ones appeared at this place in the early XXth century.

 The Mall.
 The royal route.
-Plastered with red tinted asphalt.
+Plastered with red-tinted asphalt.
 Far in front, the Buckingham Palace.
-If however I took the opposite direction I would have reached the Trafalgar square.
+If however, I took the opposite direction, I would have reached the Trafalgar square.

 St. James Park.
 To get to this place we had to leave the Waterloo Place (taking the stairs down) and cross the Mall.
-As I did this picture the Mall and the Waterloo Place were exactly behind my back.
+As I did this picture, the Mall and the Waterloo Place were exactly behind my back.
 The towers in front are those of the Westminster Abbey.
 The famous Downing street is somewhere in between.

 If I did not tell, you would have thought this was some exotic place?
 No, it is indeed the greenery in St. James Park, in the middle of London.

-The Whitehall, the street that is a location of many UK (or only English) governmental buildings.
+The Whitehall, the street that is the location of many UK (or only English) governmental buildings.
 Behind my back, as I did this picture, was the 10 Downing street.
 In front, behind the double-decker on the right the Parliament Square (surrounded by the House of Parliament and the Westminster Abbey.)
-The locations are so close, that it is quite easy to believe that a secret tunnel is connecting them.
+The locations are so close that it is quite easy to believe that a secret tunnel is connecting them.
 Is the Buckingham Palace connected, too?

 The Westminster station of the famous London tube.
 Just at the end of the Whitehall.
-In front the Parliament building.
+In front of the Parliament building.
 On the right, what you cannot see at this picture the Westminster Abbey.